k2view-academy/K2View-Academy/articles/38_reports/03_data_binding.md

    ![](images/03_validate_data_set.png)

-2. When **Uri/path** includes a parameter, you will be prompted to insert the parameter value:
+2. When the **Uri/path** includes a parameter, you will be prompted to insert the parameter value:

     ![](images/03_param_value_prompt.png)